pattobrien/sidecar/docs/architecture/single_isolate.md

 ### Additional Notes

-- Both the server plugin and the Sidecar analyzer plugin utilize the same package_config.json as the root project - this guarantees that, as long as ```pub get``` resolves for the target project, so will all of the lints regardless of the dependencies that they're meant to be analyzing
+- Both the server plugin and the Sidecar Analyzer utilize the same package_config.json as the Target project - this guarantees that, as long as ```pub get``` resolves for the Target project, so will all of the lints regardless of the dependencies that they're meant to be analyzing
-- Since we utilize ```pub```, target packages can depend on any Sidecar rule package from pub.dev, a private repository, git, path, etc.
+- Since we utilize ```pub```, Target packages can depend on any Sidecar Rule package from pub.dev, a private repository, git, path, etc.
-- NOTE: The architecture for generating an aggregated entrypoint file was inspired by build_runner (specifically, how ```.g.dart``` generators from multiple packages are designed to work together)
+- The architecture for generating an aggregated entrypoint file was inspired by build_runner (specifically, how ```.g.dart``` generators from multiple packages are designed to work together)
-- It's possible that a single workspace has multiple Sidecar-enabled target roots with different package_config's; in this case, a single server plugin will forward and aggregate messages to/from 1 or more Analyzers
+- It's possible that a single workspace has multiple Sidecar-enabled target roots with different package_config files; in this case, a single server plugin will forward and aggregate messages to/from 1 or more Analyzers (see [multi_target_workspace.md](multi_target_workspace.md) for more)